-The Compensation Committee also believes that reviewing realizable pay and our stock price performance in the context of our peer companies is an important measure in assessing our pay for performance alignment against those companies with whom we compete.
-The chart below shows the percentile of our CEO's realizable pay over the prior three-year period (2014-2016) compared to our TSR performance percentile over the same period, as compared to our peer companies approved in September 2016.
-As reflected in the chart, our CEO's realizable compensation ranked modestly below the median (21st percentile) of the peer group while our TSR is likewise ranked modestly below the median (27th percentile) of the peer group, showing general alignment of our CEO's realizable compensation with our TSR performance over the three-year period.
+The Compensation Committee also believes that reviewing realizable pay and our stock price performance in the context of our peer companies is an important measure in assessing our pay-for-performance alignment against those companies with whom we compete.
+The chart below shows the percentile of our CEO's realizable pay over the prior three-year period (2015-2017) compared to our TSR performance percentile over the same period, as compared to our peer companies approved for 2017 compensation.

+As reflected in the chart, our CEO's realizable compensation ranked below the median (32nd percentile) of the peer group and our TSR is likewise ranked below the median (3rd percentile) of the peer group, showing general alignment of our CEO's realizable compensation with our TSR performance over the three-year period.